csariyildiz/csariyildiz.github.io/_posts/2023/02/2023-02-04-importing-enron-mail-dataset-to-mongodb.md

 ## 1. Getting The Dataset

-Its possible to find different versions of dataset on the internet.
+Its possible to find different versions of Enron dataset on the internet.

-`May 7, 2015 version` of dataset is accessible form [here](https://www.cs.cmu.edu/~enron/).
+The official one `May 7, 2015 version` of dataset is accessible form [here](https://www.cs.cmu.edu/~enron/).

 The file `enron_mail_20150507.tar.gz` tarred and gzipped and it is `422MB` in size.
 When we open the compressed file, we encounter a folder named `maildir` with a size of `1.4 GB`.
 There are `150` folders in total under this folder.
 It consists of the abbreviations of the names of the employees.
 For example like `benson-r` or `davis-d`.
 Under these folders, we see folders such as `to_do`, `tasks`, `sent_items_`, `inbox` and `deleted_items`.
 The names of the folders can vary.
 For example, like `canada` or `family`.